-Fannie Mae is making it easier for low- to moderate-income households to qualify for a mortgage loan.
-The HomeReady program, to be unveiled in December, will allow lenders to include income from nonborrowers within a household, such as extended family members, toward qualifying for a mortgage loan.
+Fannie Mae provides home-buying programs to make it easier for low- to moderate-income households to qualify for a mortgage loan.
+The HomeReady program, unveiled in 2015, allows lenders to include income from non-borrowers within a household, such as extended family members, toward qualifying for a mortgage loan.

 Officials at Fannie Mae said their research indicated that extended households have incomes as stable or more stable than other kinds of households at similar income levels.